 Your money-making expert.
 Financial journalist, TV and radio personality.

 If you have a child, you’ll probably know that Lego regularly launches special sets alongside big movies or TV shows.
 You may have seen the plastic bricks themed with Star Wars, Harry Potter, Lord of the Rings or the Teenage Mutant Ninja Turtles.
 And that’s in addition to the regular ones, like police stations, castles or haunted houses.
-The Lego brand now also extends to video games and cartoons.
-It’s a huge business.
+There are also limited edition ‘Creator’ and ‘Insect’ sets which are also popular right now.

 Do your research first.
 Like with any other investment, to buy and sell Lego for a profit, you’ll need to know your market.
 Certain genres and sets do better than others.
 The trick is that nobody really knows if – or when – the brand might discontinue a special edition.
 This means there’s no way of telling whether a certain set could be sold later at a higher price.

 To choose wisely, check out some of the specialist sites dedicated to buying and selling Lego.
-For example, the online price and investing guide Brickpicker offers plenty of advice and analysis on price trends.
+For example, the online price and investing guide Brickpicker offers plenty of analysis on price trends.
 This could help you make more informed Lego purchases.

 Bear in mind, though, that because Lego is under no obligation to discontinue their sets, there’s never any guarantee that what you buy will be a good investment.

 Brick for brick, the sets linked to films or cartoons tend to be more expensive.
 Make sure you calculate the price per brick of the sets on offer, then wait to buy it when it’s on sale or a special offer.
 For instance, the resale value of the Star Wars sets has done well in the past, but previous success is not necessarily an indicator that these’ll be good buys for the future.